Your doctor will conduct a medical exam and order tests to assess your lung function and rule out other conditions that can cause your symptoms.

 - How long do the symptoms last?

-- Do you experience breathing difficulties when you're not exercising?
+- Do you have breathing difficulties when you're not exercising?

 - What are your typical workouts or recreational activities?